nima-siboni/cart-pole-deep-RL-actor-critic/README.md

 ## results

-Let's first start with a visual demonstartion of an episode of a trained agent, as shown here.
+Let's first start with a visual demonstration of an episode of a trained agent, as shown here.
 One can qualitatively see the improvement of the agent in stabilizing the pole.

 <img src="./performance-and-animations/animations/trained/animation.gif" width="60%">

-One can quantify the *performance* of the agent simply as the duration of the time interval over which it hold the pole before failing.
+One can quantify the *performance* of the agent simply as the duration of the time interval over which it holds the pole before failing.
 In the following figure, we showed the performance for each episode and also the averaged performance for each policy iteration step.
 In this case, the data from 60 episodes are used for each policy iteration step.

 <img src="./performance-and-animations/results.png" width="60%">